thuydang/thuydang.github.io/_posts/2020-03-07-OpenStack-Lab-Ansible-Control-Node.md

     ansible all -m copy -a 'src=../util/etc/vim/vimrc dest=/etc/ owner=root group=root mode=0644' -b

 The -b option (see <http://docs.ansible.com/ansible/latest/become.html>) causes the remote task to use privilege escalation (i.e. sudo) which is required to copy files into the /etc directory

+Gathering facts about a host:
+    ansible tb-h1 -m setup

 ## Playbook